 All members of the team have the opportunity to train for and compete in a variety of races throughout the year.
 British Universities and Colleges Sport (BUCS) races include the BUCS Duathlon, the BUCS Biathlon, the BUCS Pentathlon, the BUCS Sprint Distance Triathlon and the BUCS Standard Distance Triathlon.
 We also compete in other non-BUCS races and host our own Inter-university Aquathlon Championships here at UoB.
 So there is plenty for everyone to get involved in, no matter what level you wish to compete at.
 Even if you don’t want to compete, please don’t be put off by all of those races!
 There is plenty for you to get out of the training sessions that we offer and a whole new group of sociable people to meet!

 For those intent on dedicating large amounts of energy to their sporting abilities, there is an opportunity to apply for the performance squad at the start of each term.
 The squad gives the team’s top athletes access to more tailored coaching advice, as well as a squad-only weekly strength and conditioning session.
-If you’re interested please speak to Louise Barron, our head coach, or any member of the committee!
+If you’re interested please speak to Steve Lumley or Louise Barron, our head coaches, or any member of the committee!

 Amy Brammar, Physiotherapy, 2019, Came 5th at the European Triathlon Championships and competed in the World Triathlon Championships.
 Finished 12th overall at BUCS.

 Ben Murphy, Medicine, 2019, Competed at the World and European Triathlon Championships.

 Naomi Elliot, Chemistry, 2019, 6th at the European Age-group Championships in Glassgow.